jeff-a-holland/jeff-a-holland.github.io/jeff.a.holland-resume.md

 **Northwestern University - Evanston, IL - (2007 - 2011)**
 Security Vulnerability Analyst
 - Created and operated the vulnerability analysis program used a resource to any University department that required assistance.
-- Wrote a custom threat intelligence application in Perl to use threat intelligence signatures and Netflow and NAC logs to identify malware infected host on campus.
+- Wrote a custom threat intelligence application in Perl to use threat intelligence signatures and Netflow/NAC logs to identify malware infected hosts on campus.

 **ArcSight, Chicago - IL/Cupertino, CA - (2005 - 2007)**
 Security Consultant